electerm/electerm/README.md

 ```

 ## feature
-- work as a terminal or ssh/sftp client(similar to xshell)
+- work as a terminal/file manager or ssh/sftp client(similar to xshell)
 - hotkey to bring window back to front(simliar to guake, default is `ctrl + 2`)
 - support multi platform(linux, mac, win)
 - support multi-language(https://github.com/electerm/electerm-locales)